 Provide patient instruction based on their individual needs

-• Completion of the Medical Assisting program requires three semesters once accepted into the program.
-Twenty students are accepted each year to begin clinical courses in the fall semester.
+• Completion of the Medical Assisting program requires three semesters once accepted Twenty students are accepted each year to begin in the fall semester.

-• Requirements for Clinical Entry: To be eligible to apply for clinical entry, student must have successful completion of Medical Terminology (AHS 102), English Composition I (ENG 101), Basic Anatomy and Physiology (BIO 112), Contemporary Mathematics (MAT 155), and General Psychology (PSY 201) with a 2.5 GPA or better.
-Introduction to Computers (CPT 101) should be completed before clinical entry.
+• Requirements for Program Entry: To be eligible to apply for Medical Assisting program entry, students must have successful completion of Medical Terminology (AHS 102), English Composition I (ENG 101), Basic Anatomy and Physiology (BIO 112), Contemporary Mathematics (MAT 155), and General Psychology (PSY 201) with a 2.5 GPA or better.
+Introduction to Computers (CPT 101) should be completed before program.
 Calculate your program ready GPA here.

 • Physical and Mental Standards: It is recommended that students explore their reaction to all kinds of body fluids, unpleasant odors, and dangerous/contagious diseases.
 Students must be in adequate physical and mental condition to participate and function within the program and clinical environment.
 Read the Physical and Mental Standards chart for more information.